-The Dubai Mall is the second largest mall in the world, the sheer size of it is quite impressive in itself.
+The Dubai Mall is the second-largest mall in the world, the sheer size is quite impressive in itself.
 Each portion of the mall has a different style to it.
 You just can’t get bored here.

 You will need a map to navigate around the shops and attractions and a meeting point in case someone gets lost.

-Bored with shopping?
-The Dubai Mall is also home to an ice rink, cinema, haunted house, an amusement park.
+The Dubai Mall is also home to an ice rink, cinema, haunted house, and amusement park.